COSMOS-UALR/TopicStreamsTools/README.md

 # TopicStreamsTools

 This tool provides a quick way to generate topic streams for a given corpus.
-JSON and CSV files are accepted.
-HOWEVER, you should use JSON to avoid the ambiguous separator problem on large text fields.
+JSON, Excel, and CSV files are accepted.
+However it is recommended to avoid CSV to limit ambiguous separators on large text fields.
 If the script is failing with a CSV file try with a JSON version.

 ![Settings](/images/topicStreamExample.png)